triciasawyer/api-server/README.md

 ### Problem Domain

-Create a simple rest api with a sql database and express server
+This project involves creating a straightforward REST API with a SQL database and an Express server.
+It serves as a foundation for building robust web applications that require backend services.

 ### Initializing and Running the Application